Audio 1. WELCOME. LA BLANCA LOOKOUT.

 Audio 16.
 THE CABINS

 The Bardenas landscape also includes a number of buildings whose use was largely agricultural.
-This is the case with the cabins.
+This is the case with the cabins that you can see with the audioguide.
 Originally, they were temporary housing-- shelters put up for farmers and their horses, also used to store seeds and farm equipment.
 The arrival of the tractor and combine dramatically reduced the time needed for the work, and the cabins were abandoned.

 Its structure is very simple: two rooms, kitchen and stable, and one single entryway that was always to remain open (although, since 1926, it could be closed).
 Most had a small pond nearby in which to store rainwater.
 Both men and animals drank from this water.
 Other cabins had a cistern—a small hole filled with runoff water—for human consumption.

 In the background, we can see the Estroza landscape, which stands upon Bardena Blanca.
 It reaches an average height of about 480 metres.
 In the escarpment that forms, one can observe a series of clays in which layers of gypsum, limestone and sandstone are interspersed.
 Crowning the spur is a level of gravel, sand and silt up to 10 metres thick.
 This forms the highest suspended terrace over the Aragón River.
 “Caliches,” a type of calcareous crust, has formed on top.